KaizaM/KaizaM/README.md

 - Hi!
-I'm Kai, a civil engineering graduate from Georgia Tech!
-- I am currently working as a Senior Logistics Data Analyst at The Home Depot.
+I'm Kai, I am currently working as a Senior Logistics Data Analyst at The Home Depot.
 - I currently am studying in the Georgia Tech Data Science and Analytics Bootcamp and self-learning online.
 - In the future, I want to work as a software engineer and attempt to solve complex problems!
 - Thanks!!